 #6 Think about your risk tolerance

-Up to 5% of the total value of your account may be at risk with any transaction you make, though how comfortable you are dealing with these sums much depends on your degree of experience.
-Since rookie traders tend to be less confident in their abilities due to lack of experience and unfamiliarity with either trading generally or a new system, it makes logical to employ the lower per cent risk levels for them.
+Up to 5% of the total value of your account may be at risk in any given transaction, though your level of comfort with these quantities will rely heavily on your level of experience.
+Since novice traders are typically less confident in their abilities owing to a lack of experience and unfamiliarity with trading in general or a new method, it makes sense to employ the lower percentage risk levels for them.

 If your trading plan calls for making one trade per day on average, risking 10% of your starting monthly amount on each trade, it would theoretically only take 10 consecutive losing trades to completely empty your account.
 So even if you are a skilled trader, it doesn’t make much sense to risk so much on one trade.

-However, if you were to take a 2 per cent risk on each trade you made, it would theoretically take 50 consecutive losing trades for your account to be depleted.
-Do you think it’s more likely to lose 50 deals or 10 transactions in a row?
+However, if you risked 2% on each trade, it would theoretically take 50 consecutive losing trades to drain your account.
+Do you believe it is more common to lose 50 consecutive deals or 10 in a row? funding for the following transaction.

 #7 Set your risk/reward ratio to a minimum of 1:2